zaid98n/EVO_TestAutomationFramework/README.md

 <br>Pagefactory is used for element locators.
 <br>Action.class is implemented for all actions.
 <br>Extent report is implemented with screenshot for failed test cases.
-<br>Test cases are not interdependent.
+<br>Test cases are independent of each other